-- 2. Use materials that appear similar in scale to those used historically. - a.
-For example, use brick that is similar in size to that used historically. - b.
+- 1. Use materials that appear authentic and that are proven durable in this setting. - They should have a texture and finish similar to that used histor- - 2.
+Use materials that appear similar in scale to those used historically. - a.
+For example, use brick that is similar in size to that used histori- - b.
 In HSH- districts, more variety in materials is appropriate on walls that face toward TNX- districts.